Croatia, a country with more than 1000 islands!

 Croatia is truly a land of islands as it has more than a thousand of them and each one is different.
 Many of them are inhabited, but each and every one is exceptional, with its own story and destiny.
 To have a soft spot is human and the connoisseurs of Croatian islands have thousands of them.
 To be more precise, Croatia has 1185 of them.
 That's how many islands, islets and cliffs are located in front of 1777 kilometres of the Adriatic coast.
 The first trip to the Adriatic coast and its islands is a journey into the unknown.
 Every other trip will be a journey to the already familiar beauty of this country, always different, but equally breathtaking.

 We will begin the story about the islands with the Brijuni islands.
-This fourteen island archipelago is situated along seven kilometres of coastline between Pula and Rovinj.
-With a little help, nature has created a small paradise here, true harmony of flora and fauna, historical monuments and modern hotels.
-Brijuni offer shade in the rich evergreen vegetation, pheasants, deer and doe that roam freely all over the island and the peace and quiet of the holm oak and hundred- year old olive groves.
+This fourteen-island archipelago is situated along seven kilometres of coastline between Pula and Rovinj.
+With a little help, nature has created a small paradise here, with true harmony of flora and fauna, historical monuments and modern hotels.
+Brijuni offers shade in the rich evergreen vegetation, pheasants, deer and doe that roam freely all over the island and the peace and quiet of the holm oak and hundred-year-old olive groves.